BernStrom/BernStrom/README.md

 ### 👨‍💻 &nbsp;What's My Dealio

 🔍 &nbsp;I’m currently on the lookout for new opportunities in iOS Development.
-Check out my latest project [here](https://github.com/BernStrom/iOSDevProjects/tree/main/iOSNetworking/Project01/Citysights).\
+Check out my latest project [here](https://github.com/BernStrom/iOSDevProjects/tree/main/Citysights).\
-👨‍🍳 &nbsp;I build apps on the iOS platform with Swift & SwiftUI, while learning app development on other Apple platforms.\
+👨‍🍳 &nbsp;I build apps on the iOS platform mostly in Swift & SwiftUI, while learning app development in other frameworks.\
 🦁 &nbsp;Fitness and gaming are my favorite downtime activities.
 Hit me up for Leg Day or _Don't Starve Together_. 💀\
-☕ &nbsp;Specialty coffee annd matcha enthusiast & addict.
+☕ &nbsp;Specialty coffee and matcha enthusiast & addict.
 Always up for a cuppa for any kind of discussion. 🍵

 ## 🛠️ &nbsp;Tech Stuff